 If Form 2220 is attached, check the box on line 3, page 1, Form 1120-FSC, and enter the amount of any penalty on this line.

-Schedule A Cost of Goods Sold Related to Foreign Trading Gross Receipts the administrative pricing rules.
-For details on administrative or nonadministrative pricing rules, see Schedule P (Form 1120-FSC).
+Schedule A Cost of Goods Sold Related to Foreign Trading Gross Receipts

 Complete Schedule A only for the cost of goods sold deduction related to foreign trading gross receipts reported on lines 1 through 5 of Schedule B.